-- Cambodia Hidden Charm: Highlight of the trip is the travel by helicopter to view the great Preah Khan temple from above.
-Your luxurious Cambodia trip completes by checking out the best places in the capital city Phnom Penh.
+- Cambodia Hidden Charm: The highlight of the trip is the travel by helicopter to view the great Preah Khan temple from above.
+Your luxurious Cambodia trip completes by checking out the best places in the capital city of Phnom Penh.

 - Indochina Essence As the name suggests, this tour is truly the essence of Indochina.
 Visit the historically and culturally important sites of the three countries Vietnam, Laos & Cambodia to understand their people, their way of life as well as the natural wonders that these countries hold dear.

 South-East Asia is wonderful in December, the climate just right to visit.
 The city of Laos, Luang Prabang, might be quieter than its neighbors like Hanoi or Bangkok, but its golden Buddhist temples, French-colonial architecture, hiking trails, nearby elephant sanctuaries are happy to welcome any visitor.